 Just like every city, Gdynia not only lives with present, but also designs the future of the urban community.
 We understand the importance of education for building a good future and we know that culture has the power to bond communities, so cultural education is one of the most important goals for us.
 Through education based on modern ideas, we want to not only explain phenomena around us, but also to provide tools for independent interpretation of the world and culture.

 Baltic Mini Textile Gdynia (formerly International Baltic Triennial of Miniature Textile in Gdynia) is the youngest of the four major weaver miniature reviews in Europe.
 However, it has already developed its own position and meaning.
 Thus, it can be compared to other prestigious international competitions organized in Szombathely (Hungary), Angers (France) and Como (Italy).
-In 2016, the 10th jubilee edition of the competition organized since 1993 will take place.

 22.05.2017